ljdooley/project-tracker/readme.md

 # Project Tracker
-Project tracker is a REST API that alows a user to create and track projects, including a list of supplies needed.
+Project tracker is a REST API that allows a user to create and track projects, including a list of supplies needed.

 ## Features
 * Local data connection: Sequelize